Ramagundam Fertilizers to commence commercial urea production from November | Business

 The revised project cost is Rs 6,175 crore (Rs 1,721 crore equity and Rs 4,454 crore debt).
 The original estimated cost is Rs 5,254 crore.

-Besides NFL, EIL which have 26 per cent equity GAIL has 14.3 per cent, FCIL, Telangana Government -11 per cent each state while the rest is with others.
-The plant has capacity to produce 2,200 tonnes per day of ammonia also, according to RFCL's website.
+Besides NFL, EIL which has 26 percent equity each, GAIL has 14.3 percent, FCIL, Telangana Government -11 percent each state while the rest is with others.
+The plant has the capacity to produce 2,200 tonnes per day of ammonia also, according to RFCL's website.

 ALSO READ